Marketing Budget Allocation

 Not only should these categories of expenses be included in your budget, but many of these are used to help marketers reach their goals.

-So how can marketers allocate their budget to spend on things that will give you the best return?
+So how can marketers allocate their budget to spend on resources that will deliver the best return?

-Here are the steps to follow on how to allocate your marketing budget to get the best ROI on your marketing plan:
+Here are the steps to follow on how to allocate a marketing budget to get the best ROI:

 1. Set marketing goals